Libertree/libertree/INSTALLATION.md

 Any web server proxy will do.
 Nginx or Apache would suffice.
 Below are example configuration snippets for them.

+You may need to make your distro install specific modules for Nginx or Apache, such as the proxy pass and proxy balancer modules.

 ### Nginx

     upstream unicorn_cluster {